brevzin/brevzin.github.io/_posts/2024-10-19-trivial-relocation.md

 pubdraft: true
 ---

 One of the reasons that I'm excited for Reflection in C++ is that it can permit you to implement, as a library, many things that previously required language features.
 In this post, I'm going to walk through implementing [P2786R8](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2024/p2786r8.pdf) ("Trivial Relocatability For C++26").

+> Or, at least, just the trivial relocation trait.
+The library stuff is built on that anyway.
+{:.prompt-info}

-The goal here is not to say that the design is right or wrong (although the syntax certainly is), but rather to show the kinds of things that reflection can solve.
+The goal here is not to say that the design is right or wrong (although the syntax certainly is suspect), but rather to show the kinds of things that reflection can solve.

 We'll just go straight to the wording and translate it into code as we go: